zhangyuanxun/dstm/README.md

 - model evaluation (evaluate): it specifies whether model evaluation or not.
 - save model file (save): it choose whether to save the model file or not.

-Typically, you need to set up the four key parameters(data_source, num_topcis, num_iterations, mode) and keep the rest of parameters as the default.
+Typically, you need to set up the four key parameters(data_source, num_topcis, num_iterations, mode, save) and keep the rest of parameters as the default.
 For example, if you train the model for demostratioin using corpus from bioinformatics domain from beginning.
 ```
-python run_dstp.py --data_source bio --mode demo --run_mode start --num_iterations 50 --num_topics 100
+python run_dstm.py --data_source bio --mode demo --run_mode start --num_iterations 50 --num_topics 100 --save yes
 ```
 Similarly, if you train the model using corpus from neuroscience domain from beginning.
 ```
-python run_dstp.py --data_source neuro --mode demo --run_mode start --num_iterations 50 --num_topics 100
+python run_dstm.py --data_source neuro --mode demo --run_mode start --num_iterations 50 --num_topics 100 --save yes
 ```
-After finishing training, our program will output the model path for future use.
+After finishing training, our program will output the path of model file for future use.

 ### Model Inference